His Life, Work, and Imagination

 "Fans of The Twilight Zone will rejoice, but this book is far more than a love letter to that series.
 It should be read by everyone, especially those who wish to see how the creative process can develop and grow over even a short lifetime. "- Ann VanderMeer, World Fantasy Award–winning coeditor of The Big Book of Science Fiction

 "Rod Serling’s The Twilight Zone was the bread and fishes of my early years and one of the major forces leading me to the fantastic as a favorite writing theme.
 Nick Parisi’s Rod Serling is a wonderfully written and meticulously researched work about one of the premier minds in twentieth-century speculative art.
 A great study of a fascinating man. "- Jeffrey Ford, World Fantasy Award–winning author of The Twilight Pariah and A Natural History of Hell

-"I will be forever grateful to Nick for this exceptional work, and I am absolutely certain that my dad would have been as well."- Anne Serling
+"I will be forever grateful to Nick for this exceptional work, and I am absolutely certain that my dad would have been as well."- from the foreword by Anne Serling

 "Highly recommended (and I mean, super ten-stars, five-diamonds, Gold-Seal highly recommended), this expansive, richly detailed, entertaining book examining the life and work of Rod Serling."- Christopher Heard, author of Dreaming Aloud: The Life and Films of James Cameron